Characterizing Regular Lagrangians by Lefschetz Fibration: Main Theorem

 So we see that if $k$ is large then $x$ is very small and $|y_j|<2$ (recall the translations) on the tubular neighborhood of the stable manifold $L'$ and hence $ker(d_As)$ restricted to this tubular neighborhood is symplectic.
 As we have observed that on the tubular neighborhood of $L'$, both $r_1$ and $s_1$ are very small in comparison to $r_2$ and $s_2$ for high values of $k$, hence $ker(d_As)$ is small perturbation of the space generated by $r_2$ and $s_2$ which is the $x_2y_2$-space.
 So its symplectic complement $\perp_{\omega}$ is a small perturbation of the $x_1y_1$-plane but the morse function $\phi$ of the Weinstein structure in this coordinates is given by $\Sigma_jy_j^2$ and hence any vector field $X$ in the symplectic complement of $ker(ds)$ will have the property So parallel transport along a smooth path in the base $\mathbb{C}$ gives rise to a diffeomorphism between corresponding fibers as in Lemma 6.5 of \cite{Pardon}.\\

-Now according to \ref{WNT}, the diffeomorphism $L\to L'$ can be extended to an isosymplectic immersion $\chi:N(L)\to N(L')$.
-Note that $L'$ was already contained in a slightly larger tubular neighborhood of $L$, say $\tilde{N}(L)\supset N(L)$.
-Now using one-parametric version of \ref{isosymp} for $A=L$ and using the fact that $Sp_{2n}$ path-connected, we can construct a symplectomorphism $\Xi:W\to W$, which is equal to $\chi$ on $N(L)$ and is equal to $id$(identity) outside of $\tilde{N}(L)$ and which sends $L\to L'$.\\

-Define $W_0=(s\circ \Xi)^{-1}(0)$ and the Weinstein structure is the pull-back Weinstein structure by this symplectomorphism $\Xi$.
+Define $W_0=(s\circ F)^{-1}(0)$ and the Weinstein structure is the pull-back Weinstein structure (See \ref{iso-sym pull}) by this iso-symplectic immersion $F$.
+Observe that $W_0$ is a symplectic submanifold because $F$ is an immersion between equi-dimensional manifolds and hence $\pitchfork$ to any submanifold in $W$ so it is also $\pitchfork$ to $s^{-1}(0)$.
+The fact that it is symplectic follows from the fact that $s^{-1}(0)$ is symplectic and $F$ is iso-symplectic.\\

 Let us now define the Lagrangian sphere required in \ref{Weinstein Lefschetz fibration}.
 Under parallel transport along the radial paths in $D^2\subset \mathbb{C}$ with respect to the symplectic connection induced by $\omega$, the critical points of $s$ sweeps out a Lagrangian disc called \textit{Lefschetz thimble} (\cite{Seidel}) which is the stable manifold of the Hamiltonian vector field $X_{Im \log s}$.
 The fiber over $0$ of a Lefschetz thimble is an exact Lagrangian sphere called the \textit{vanishing cycle}.
-Let $L'_1$ be the vanishing cycle corresponding to the singularity $p_1$ and let $\Xi^{-1}(L'_1)=L_1\subset W_0$.
-Then the required Weinstein Lefschetz fibration is $((W_0,\lambda_0,\phi_0);L_1)$.
+Let $L'_1$ be the vanishing cycle corresponding to the singularity $p_1$ and let $F^{-1}(L'_1)=L_1\subset W_0$.
+Then the required Weinstein Lefschetz fibration is $((W_0,\lambda_0,\phi_0);L_1)$.\\

+{\bf Acknowledgement:} We would like to thank Prof. Y. Eliashberg for his support and the reviewer from a previous submission for his comments. \\